Colorado and Wyoming see record blizzard, historic snowfall in Denver and Cheyenne

 As it dumped snow in and near the Rockies, the massive upper-level storm also fueled instability and wind shear that led to a brief, concentrated outbreak of rotating supercell thunderstorms in the Texas Panhandle and adjacent South Plains on Saturday.
 The National Weather Service Storm Prediction Center (SPC) logged a preliminary total of 17 tornadoes.
 Several of the twisters were large and highly visible, and twin tornadoes from a single storm were photographed and videotaped south of Canyon, Tex., about 20 miles south of Amarillo.

-The larger of the two tornadoes struck the entrance to Palo Duro Canyon State Park, causing major damage to a cluster of recreational vehicles, according to the Amarillo Globe-News.
+The first of those twin tornadoes was rated an EF2 on the Enhanced Fujita Scale by the Weather Service office in Amarillo, while the second one struck the entrance to Palo Duro Canyon State Park, causing major damage to a cluster of recreational vehicles, according to the Amarillo Globe-News.
 Five hikers initially reported missing had all been located by later that evening, and no injuries were reported.

 “Although there is substantial property damage in the area, we are incredibly blessed that no one was injured or killed in this storm,” said Randall County Sheriff Christopher Forbis.

 It was uncommonly early in the season for such a dramatic tornado outbreak so far west, where low-level moisture for thunderstorms is typically scant until at least April.
 In the entire Weather Service storm database going back to 1950, only a handful of weak tornadoes have been recorded before the midpoint of March across the Texas Panhandle.

-As of early Monday, the Texas tornadoes had not yet been assigned ratings on the Enhanced Fujita Scale (EF).
 Tornadoes in sparsely populated West Texas can have lower EF ratings than one might expect should they fail to cause noteworthy damage, from which EF ratings are determined.

-Two landspout-type tornadoes were reported on Sunday near the intersection of Kansas, Nebraska, and Colorado.
+Two landspout-type tornadoes were reported on Sunday near the intersection of Kansas, Nebraska and Colorado.

-The Weather Service’s Storm Prediction Center had flagged the Texas tornado threat early Saturday morning, placing the affected area under a moderate risk of severe weather (the second highest threat level) with a chance of strong, long-track tornadoes.
+The Weather Service’s Storm Prediction Center had flagged the Texas tornado threat early Saturday morning, placing the affected area under a moderate risk of severe weather (the second-highest threat level) with a chance of strong, long-track tornadoes.

+Bob Henson is a meteorologist and journalist based in Boulder, Colo.
+His books include “The Thinking Person’s Guide to Climate Change” and “Weather on the Air: A History of Broadcast Meteorology.”